Glitter and Goodness

 - 1 min read

 While we try as we might to make this a season of cozy, sometimes that furry blanket and lovely scented candle just are not enough.
-So yes, the sparkle and shine of the season are welcomed.
+We yearn for the glitter that escapes even the vacuum cleaner.

 Anything that relieves us from the weight of darkness.
-Even the specks of glitter we know will be a mess to clean up.

 Recently, I met a young man whose goal is to make people feel good, to relieve them from their weight of darkness.
 It wasn’t in a church or doctor’s office, but instead at a nail salon.
 As I sat in the massage chair getting a pedicure, enjoying the drumming on my tension-filled back, I asked this kind young man, “Why this profession?
 What do you enjoy about nails?”